 The facility will house the Department of Global Health, the Institute for Health Metrics and Evaluation (IHME) and portions of the School of Public Health.
 These groups are currently spread across the city in multiple locations, so consolidation into an on-campus facility will accelerate progress towards fulfilling the UW’s 25-year vision for population health.

 The facility will act as a physical convening space that allows students, faculty and trainees from a wide range of population health disciplines to exchange ideas, develop projects and prepare for careers that will advance population health locally and globally.
 The facility will also act as an idea laboratory and collaboration incubator for students, faculty, staff and visitors, who will come together for training, research work and informal discussions yielding new insights and innovation opportunities.

 Where will the facility be located?

 The facility will be located on the Seattle campus.
 Three potential development sites are under consideration: one in central campus, one in west campus and the third in south campus.
-Final site selection will begin later this year and will be formally approved by the Board of Regents in March or April 2017.
+Final site selection will be formally approved by the Board of Regents in March or April 2017.